MrOwaisAbdullah/gigbillow/docs/PRICING_DETAILS.md

 ---

 ## ⑥ Money-Back Guarantee
-If you don’t use a single token within 7 days of purchase, email us for a full refund – no questions asked.
+If you don’t use a single token from a purchased pack within 7 days of purchase, email us for a full refund – no questions asked.

 ----------------------------------------------------
 Call-to-action strip